 Set in the heart of the Yorkshire Dales, Buttertubs Pass runs from Hawes northwards to Thwaite.
 Although the pass is shorter than many others, it is still a great ride and one that is worth ticking off the list.

-Drivers will be treated to over six miles of tight, winding roads that traverse steep drop-offs with some truly spectacular views along the way.
+Riders will be treated to over six miles of tight, winding roads that traverse steep drop-offs with some truly spectacular views along the way.
 In fact, Jeremy once called it Britain’s “only truly spectacular road” and despite what your opinion of the man may be, he has certainly seen a few roads in his time.

 Despite this stretch of B road only being six miles long, you’ll be in for a much longer ride if coming from the A1 or M6 along the A684 which itself is a great road to ride along.